Kazakh alphabets: Latin script

-1929 Latin alphabet (Çaꞑalip)

-1938 Latin alphabet (Çaꞑalip)

-As part of a modernization program, the presidential decree No. 569 signed by Kazakh President Nursultan Nazarbayev ordered the replacement of the Cyrillic script with a Latin script by 2025.
-In 2007, Nazarbayev said the transformation of the Kazakh alphabet from Cyrillic to Latin should not be rushed, as he noted: "For 70 years, the Kazakhstanis read and wrote in Cyrillic.
+As part of a modernization program, the presidential decree No. 569 signed by President Nursultan Nazarbayev ordered the replacement of the Cyrillic script with a Latin script by 2025.
+In 2007, Nazarbayev said that the transformation of the Kazakh alphabet from Cyrillic to Latin should not be rushed, as he noted: "For 70 years, the Kazakhstanis read and wrote in Cyrillic.
 More than 100 nationalities live in our state.
 Thus we need stability and peace.
 We should be in no hurry in the issue of alphabet transformation".

 In 2015, the Minister of Culture and Sports Arystanbek Muhamediuly announced that a transition plan was underway, with specialists working on the orthography to accommodate the phonological aspects of the language.
-On April 12, 2017, President Nazarbayev published an article in state newspaper Egemen Qazaqstan announcing a switchover to the Latin alphabet by 2025, a decision implemented by decree.
+On 12 April 2017, Nazarbayev published an article in state newspaper Egemen Qazaqstan announcing a switchover to the Latin alphabet by 2025, a decision implemented by decree.

-Nazarbayev argued that the "Kazakh language and culture have been devastated" during the period of Soviet rule, and that ending the use of Cyrillic is useful in re-asserting national identity.
+Nazarbayev later lamented that the "Kazakh language and culture have been devastated" during the period of Soviet rule, and that ending the use of Cyrillic is useful in re-asserting national identity.
 The new Latin alphabet is also a step to weaken the traditional Russian influence on the country, as the Russian language is the country's second official language.
-The initial proposed Latin alphabet tried to avoid digraphs (such as "sh", "ch") and diacritics (such as "ä" or "ç").
-In fact, President Nazarbayev had expressly stated that the new alphabet should contain "no hooks or superfluous dots".
-Instead, the new alphabet, which is based on a transliteration of Cyrillic into Latin letters, would have used apostrophes to denote those Kazakh letters where there was no direct Latin equivalent.
-It is similar to the Karakalpak Latin alphabet and the Uzbek alphabet.
+The initially proposed Latin alphabet tried to avoid digraphs such as ⟨sh⟩ and diacritics such as ⟨ş⟩.
+In fact, Nazarbayev had expressly stated that the new alphabet should contain "no hooks or superfluous dots".
+Instead, this new alphabet would have used apostrophes to denote such letters where there was no direct Latin equivalent.
+It would have been similar to the Karakalpak and Uzbek alphabets.

 A revised version of the 2017 Latin alphabet was announced in February 2018.
 Presidential Decree 637 of 19 February 2018 amends the 2017 decree and the use of apostrophes was discontinued and replaced with diacritics and digraphs.
-Notably, the new alphabet uses the acute accent.
+This new alphabet was noted for the use of acute accents.
 A few web applications and sites were launched to facilitate the switch to the Latin-based alphabet.
 One of them is a new web-based portal, Qazlatyn.kz, that uses the new Latin alphabet to report news and other information about Kazakhstan.

-In April 2021, the Latin script for the Kazakh language was presented to the public; it was well received.
-The current Latin script has similarities especially with Turkish, Azerbaijani and Turkmen alphabets, but also has some elements shared by various romanization systems of Ukrainian.
-Elementary schools will start using only the new Latin script from 2023.
-The transition is expected to be completed by 2031.